Tennessee, TN

 How do I apply for Family First in TN?

-You may apply for Families First benefits at your local Department of Human Services county office or call the Family Assistance Service Center at 1-866-311-4287.
+You may apply for Families First benefits at your local DHS county office or call the Family Assistance Service Center at 1-866-311-4287.

-The aim is to serve as a safety net for families struggling with hunger.
-In Tennessee, 12.5% of households were “food insecure,” or struggled to put food on the table.
-1
+Tennessee SNAP provides nutritional assistance benefits to eligible Tennesseans.
+The aim is to serve as a safety net for low-income families struggling with hunger.

 How do I apply for food stamps in TN?

-To apply for benefits, submit your application online using the Family Assistance (FA) Online Application or visit the local DHS county office.
+To apply for benefits, submit your application online through One DHS Customer Portal or in person at the local DHS county office.

 If you are eligible, an EBT account is set up for you, and every month your benefits will be deposited right into your account.